galenwilkerson/Human-Mobility-Research/README.md

-# Human-Mobility-Research - Research on complex systems of human mobility
+# Human-Mobility-Research - Complex systems of human mobility

 This was a research project to understand the scaling (exponent) of human mobility patterns, especially in cities.